 Under MiFID II CAML is required to publish a summary regarding the quality of our order execution and the top five execution venues in terms of trading volumes, the list of execution venues is also available in a read-only csv format:

 The EMT provides a description of CAML’s financial products, target market, distribution strategy, costs and charges, to enable product distributors to facilitate data exchange between different investors.
-The new requirements came into force after 3 January 2018.
-See explanatory notes for further guidance on the codifications used in the EMT.

 Persons who do not have professional experience in matters relating to investments should not rely solely on the content of this document.
 Further details of the risks associated with investing in each fund can be found in the Key Investor Information Document or Prospectus, printed copies of which are available on request.
 Should you need advice, or if you’re interested in any of CAML’s range of funds, please seek advice from a financial adviser.